0xZakk/JS-DC/09-templating/readme.md

 - promotes a not great way of thinking about the DOM and building web applications

 Why don't we spend class time on learning it?
-- I'm conflicted about whether to teach it.
+- The first time I taught this class, I was conflicted about whether to teach it.
 - This is a course on JavaScript and it would be a bit of a cop out to teach jQuery
 - My fear is students wouldn't learn to understand the most important aspect of JavaScript, build dynamic web applications
+- jQuery is starting to be phased out and fewer and fewer people are using it, now that JavaScript the language is getting the attention it needs, in terms or regular updates
 - If you know it or you want to learn, go for it and feel free to use it in your homework assignments

 ## Templating